labKnowledge/researcher_agent/README.md

 - Cited sources with each research response
 - A2A protocol compatible for integration with other agents
 - Configurable API endpoint serving research capabilities
+- Powered by Qwen model for advanced language understanding and response generation

 ## Installation